 The fluid level will drop slowly as the brakes wear, and will rise when the brake components are replaced.
-Fluid levels between the "MIN" and "MAX" lines are within the normal operating range; there is no need to add fluid.
-If the fluid levels are outside of the normal operating range the performance of the system could be compromised; seek service from your authorized dealer immediately.
+Fluid levels between the MIN and MAX lines are within the normal operating range; there is no need to add fluid.
+If the fluid levels are outside of the normal operating range, the performance of the system could be compromised; seek service from your authorized dealer immediately.
+If the brake fluid level falls below the MIN line, a brake warning lamp will come on.